crate/cratedb-toolkit/doc/io/index.md

 Individual I/O adapters need different sets of dependency packages, please consult relevant installation notes in the corresponding documentation sections.
-Support for I/O adapter types is currently divided into two families defined by Python package extras `io-curated` and `io-ingest`, which are mutually exclusive to each other.
+Support for I/O adapter types is currently divided into two families defined by Python package extras `io-curated` and `io-ingest`.

 Support for files, open table formats, InfluxDB, and MongoDB.
 ```shell